 Distilling is the process of reducing the various phrases into better, more concise, and relevant phrases.

-Hopefully, in the previous step, you had eliminated some values, grouped and merged some values, and hopefully even started to get a sense of their importance to your team.
+In the previous step, you would have eliminated some values, grouped and merged some values, and started to get a sense of their importance to your team.

-It can be hard to decide whether a value is worth capturing (or if it is more apart of your organization’s vibe).
+It can be hard to decide whether a value is worth capturing (or if it is aligned with your organization’s vibe).

 Your vibe comes and goes, and flexes depending on location and who joins and leaves, whereas your values stay consistent.

-Continue discussing the values and prioritizing them, hoping to condense the list to some 20-30 values.
+Continue discussing the values and prioritizing them, and aim to condense the list to 20-30 values.

 When you’re distilling, ask yourself some or all of these questions:

-• Is the value sustainable and can you and your team maintain it forever?
+- Is the value sustainable and can we maintain it forever?

-• Does this apply to all areas of the company and to all employees?
+- Does this apply to all areas of our company and all employees?

-Obviously, 20-30 values are still far too many to be actionable and memorable.
+20-30 values are too many to be actionable and memorable.
 Your next step is to group these values under related themes.
-For example, taking initiative and being proactive could be grouped together, as could honesty and transparency.
+For example, taking initiative and being proactive could be grouped, as could honesty and transparency.

 Keep synthesizing the information so it can guide the drafting of your organization’s core values.
 You’re looking to come to about a list of 10-15 values ideally.

-Transcribe individual comments to individual post-it notes on a whiteboard, or paste them into individual cells in a spreadsheet column.
+Transcribe individual comments to individual Post-it notes on a whiteboard, or paste them into individual cells in a spreadsheet column.
 Read the comments and look for connections and patterns.
-Group together comments based on affinities they seem to share.
+Group comments based on affinities they seem to share.

 5. Create The First Draft

-During the meeting, assign responsibility for fine-tuning the values statement offline.
+During the meeting, assign responsibility for fine-tuning your values statement offline.

 The distilling and drafting process is not for multiple people, although some organizations find success by appointing a values team/committee.